PEP 778 - Supporting Symlinks in Wheels¶

 symlinks, potentially breaking downstream use cases.
 Proper symlink handling is essential for Unix loader and linker

 conventions, which require "soname," "real name," and "linker name" files.
-Popular projects like numpy
+Popular projects like numpy, scipy, and

 Rationale¶